The Emergency Binder Checklist: Every Document to Find Before the Emergency

 3 · Insurance

-- Health insurance card and policy (Medicare, Medicaid, private)
+- Health insurance card and policy (Medicare = US govt insurance for 65+, Medicaid = for low-income, or private)

 - Life insurance policy and beneficiary designations